inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/run-basic-inasafe.rst

 .. image:: /static/socialisation/page_31_2.jpg
    :align: center

-10. Click OK
+10. :guilabel:`Click` OK

-11. Click the Run button
+11. :guilabel:`Click` the Run button

 12. How many people need to be evacuated

 Answer
 ......

-13. Click InaSAFE Print, save as “ people in need of evacuation above 80cm”
+13. :guilabel:`Click` InaSAFE Print, save as “ people in need of evacuation above 80cm”

 14. Before moving onto buildings, lets turn some layers off.
 In your Layer panel you will now have 5 layers, we are going to uncheck everything but: